 The warm up helps get your dogs heart rate up and it’ll help prevent sprains and cramps.

 Keep in mind a dogs arthritis can become more painful after a period of rest, floors and beds don’t often have the necessary support needed to help arthritis.
 There are many products available specially tailored to suit dogs with arthritis, such as orthopedic dog beds, stairs to reduce jumping, and raised food bowls.

 When resting after exercising with your dog you might want to consider a nice doggie massage.
 It helps them mentally calm down and can help improve their muscle aches and stiffness.
 Nice warm blankets can have a nice soothing effect on achy joints.

 - Swimming is by far the most popular choice when it comes to low impact exercise.
 The water supports your dogs bodyweight and inhibits excessive, sudden movements.
 Swimming encourages a large range of motion and limits the amount of stress placed on joints.
 Swimming is great for a nice cardiovascular workout and helps maintain strong muscles.

 - Walking is a great way to keep your arthritic dog fit and trim.
 If your dog isn’t active start start slow and build up your distance and pace over time.
 If your dog starts to show signs of pain or stiffness after a walk it probably means you overdid it for the day.

 - Play hide and seek with your dog.
 It’ll help keep your dog mentally stimulated and gives you a chance to get in some fun bonding time even when it’s raining outside.

-- Nose work is simple to teach and can be done anywhere.
+- Nose work games are fun, they get your dog moving around, and they’re mentally stimulating.
 Hide some of your dogs favorite treats and train him to put his nose to work by seeking them out.